 The astute will notice a half-millimeter discrepancy in some toe-hole lengths: 26.5 vs 27mm.
 Luckily, this doesn’t prevent us from reusing drill holes as binding hole diameters have seemingly standardized at 6mm, while screw thread diameters are set at 5.5mm, leaving a half-millimeter of wiggle room.

 However, fans of race bindings know that a half-millimeter can affect binding release characteristics, amount of heel rub in flat-on-ski mode, and degree of alignment between boot tech fittings and heel pins.
 And since binding screws are often countersunk, the act of tightening a screw can easily move a binding by this amount.
 Thus you often have to be conscious of the order in which you tighten binding screws, making sure not to tighten ones that pull in an unwanted direction first.

 The same half-millimeter discrepancy is apparent in drilling jigs that manufacturers provide to their dealers.
-So make sure to ask your shop if they are using the correct jig, as some might be tempted to cut corners and use a common Dynafit jig to drill holes for a less common Ski Trab binding, for example.
+So make sure to ask your shop if they are using the correct jig, as some might be tempted to cut corners and use a common Dynafit jig to drill holes for a less common Ski Trab or Plum binding, for example.
 The result could be a little sloppy.

 The Plum jig’s combination of common and uncommon drill hole patterns.